enginmanap/limonEngine-docs/docs/GettingStarted.rst

 * Pressing `+` and `-` changes mouse sensitivity.
 * `wasd` for walking around and mouse for looking around as usual.

+The options of the game engine can be edited using ./Engine/Options.xml file.